mne-tools/mne-python/doc/tutorials/introduction.rst

-.. _mne_python_tutorial:
+.. _intro_tutorial:

 =========================================================
-Tutorial: MEG and EEG data processing with MNE and Python
+MEG and EEG data processing with MNE and Python
 =========================================================

 MNE-Python reimplements most of MNE-C's (the original MNE command line utils) functionality and offers transparent scripting.